 Is it safe to take your essential oils internally?

-Another question to which there is not just a simple yes or no answer.
+This is another question to which there is not just a simple yes or no answer.
 The FDA and the litigious nature of our society hamper what we can say about our products.
-For instance if I were to simply answer yes to this question, and some individual went out and drank a 4oz bottle of Eucalyptus Oil, they would most likely get REALLY, REALLY sick.
-In addition, something that is safe for one person, may not be safe for another due to things like allergies or sensitivities.
-We are not doctors, we cannot prescribe.
+For instance, if I were to simply answer yes to this question, and some individual went out and drank a 4oz bottle of Eucalyptus Oil, they would most likely get REALLY, REALLY sick.
+In addition, something that is safe for one person may not be safe for another due to things like allergies,sensitivities, or contraindicated health issues.
+We are not doctors, and therefore we cannot prescribe.
 We cannot tell you what is safe for you.
 All we can do is be very clear about the high quality, purity, and stringent testing of our products.
-And if it is safe to use a particular 100% pure, unadulterated, undiluted essential oil for a particular use, including internal, it should be safe to use ours.
+And if reliable research show that it is safe to use a particular 100% pure, unadulterated, undiluted essential oil for a particular use, including internal, it should be safe to use ours.
 We do.

 What’s the quality like and how do you know?

-The quality of our oils are excellent.
-Top notch.
 The oils are 100% pure, unadulterated, uncontaminated, and undiluted.
-Every batch is sample tested to make sure that it is so, before bottling, during bottling, and after bottling.
-In addition, test are done to make sure that the oils meet a certain standard of active components.
-It is possible to have a totally pure and undiluted oil that is dead.
+Every batch is sample tested to make sure that it is so.
+In addition, tests are done to make sure that the oils meet a certain standard of active components, as it is possible to have a totally pure and undiluted oil that is functionally dead.
 We don’t want that.
-The oils are tested for purity by gas chromatography, infrared spectroscopy, or both.
-The testing method(s) will be listed on the bottle.
+The oils are all tested for purity by gas chromatography and/or infrared spectroscopy, and the tests performed will be listed on the bottle.
 In addition, most batches are personally reviewed by multiple certified aromatherapists to make sure that texture, aroma, clarity and all the rest is up to our standards.

 How are your oils derived?

-A few of them are extracted from their plant parts by expeller press, a cold process.
+A few of them, especially the citrus oils, are extracted from their plant parts by expeller press, a cold process.
 However, most are steam distilled.

 Are the oils “low heat steam distilled”?